Astronomyin the Northern Territory

 Get a clear view of the solar system from your swag and see celestial bodies you won’t see in the big city.

-There're few places in Australia where you’ll get a better view of the night sky than in the Northern Territory.
-With a landmass of over 1.42 million kilometres, there's ample space for you to look upwards.
+There are few places in Australia where you’ll get a better view of the night sky than in the Northern Territory.
+With a landmass of over 1.42 million square kilometres, there’s ample space for you to look upwards.

 Outside of the major cities, where artificial light is limited, is where you’ll get unspoilt views of the magical Territory sky.